RediSearch/RediSearch/docs/docs/design/design.md

     Details about design choices and implementations
 ---

-# RediSearch internal design
+# Search and Query internal design

-RediSearch implements inverted indexes on top of Redis, but unlike previous implementations of Redis inverted indexes, it uses custom data encoding, that allows more memory and CPU efficient searches, and more advanced search features.
+Search and Query implements inverted indexes on top of Redis, but unlike previous implementations of Redis inverted indexes, it uses custom data encoding, that allows more memory and CPU efficient searches, and more advanced search features.

 This document details some of the design choices and how these features are implemented.